DC: A new "value for money" framework

 The aim of this change is to make it easier for DC members to navigate retirement choices.
 Trustees are likely to need to offer, or to team up with a provider to offer, at least one default retirement income option for members.
 Members will be able to opt-out of the default.

-In the workplace pensions roadmap the government says that this and the new value for money requirement "offer clarity to trustees, employers and providers on their duties in the run up to 2030.
+In the workplace pensions roadmap published in June 2025 the government said that this and the new value for money requirement "offer clarity to trustees, employers and providers on their duties in the run up to 2030.
 This may help crystallise decision-making for some as they see the increasing bar of what it means to be an automatic enrolment scheme going forward – an at-scale, good value, retirement income provider for typical savers".

 - Current position and projected timings